 He is survived by his wife, Marsha; brother Pete and sister-in-law Jeannie; son, Mike, Spokane; son, John, Wasilla; daughter, Terri Cable, Sandpoint, ID; numerous grandchildren, great-grandchildren, nieces, nephews, cousins, aunts, uncles; sister-in-law, Leta Walters; brother-in-law Tracy Walters; sister-in-law Oleta Cook and brother-in-law Jim Cook.

 He was preceded in death by his father, Leo; mother, Dorothy; uncles, Bruce, Otto, Paul, Tom; aunt Betty and grandma Rose.

+Arrangements are by Evergreen Memorial Chapel, Eagle River.
 In lieu of flowers Sam would want donations to me made to “Wounded Warriors” and the American Kidney Foundation.

 Subscribe and login to the Spokesman-Review to read and comment on this story

 Most read stories

 - Wildlife officials say cougar that attacked mountain bikers was ‘emaciated’ …

 - Front & Center: Transitioning from marketing career to moving company owner, Sabina Jones looked to stand out …